SONIC-O1: A Real-World Benchmark for Evaluating Multimodal Large Language Models on Audio-Video Understanding: Conclusion

 \section{Conclusion}

-We introduced \textbf{SONIC-O1}, a real-world audio-video benchmark for evaluating MLLMs performance through the lens of perceived demographic fairness.
-SONIC-O1 includes human-verified annotations and three tasks.
-These are summarization, MCQs, and temporal localization with reasonings, to assess both semantic understanding and temporal grounding.
-Our findings show that audio or transcripts often provide the strongest cues for comprehension, while temporal localization remains the most challenging setting.
-We also observe persistent demographic disparities across models, emphasizing the need for more equitable multimodal evaluation.
-Overall, SONIC-O1 offers a practical testbed for evaluating MLLMs in realistic audio-video scenarios, and we hope it will guide future work on stronger temporal reasoning and broader benchmark coverage.
+We introduced \textbf{SONIC-O1}, a real-world audio-video benchmark for evaluating MLLMs through the lens of perceived demographic fairness, covering three tasks: summarization, MCQ, and temporal localization.
+Our results show that closed-source models mostly outperform open-source alternatives, with temporal localization being the most challenging task.
+MCQ task shows competitive accuracy, however, we observe that open-source models exhibit systematic temporal reference frame hallucination.
+Demographic analysis further reveals persistent disparities, with gaps of up to 21.4\% R@0.5 on temporal localization across racial groups, while MCQ remains stable, underscoring that fairness evaluation must be task-specific.
+We hope SONIC-O1 guides future work on stronger temporal reasoning and more equitable multimodal evaluation.